 In Morocco, you get to enjoy a beautiful mix of seaside resorts, mountain exploration, visits to the desert and cultural activities.
 Read below our extensive guide about what to do and see in Morocco, including the country’s major cities and must-visit beaches.

 Cities in Morocco

-Apart from the country’s ports, your getaway to Spain, France, and Italy, Morocco has many charming cities and towns that will instantly fascinate you with their colors, ambiance, and lively character.
-Make sure that you walk around the Moroccan cities’ alleys and streets to experience the local vibe, try the amazing local food, visit the markets and buy herbs, tea, pottery, and clothes!
-Here are some of the most beautiful cities in Morocco:
+Apart from its commercial ports, the country of Morocco has many charming cities and towns filled with colors, ambiance and lively character.
+Make sure that you walk around the Moroccan cities’ alleys and streets to experience the local vibe, try traditional food, visit the markets and buy herbs, tea, pottery and clothes!

 Sightseeing in Morocco

 Morocco has a rich history and an impressive cultural and archaeological heritage.
 Across the country, you can find sites of historical interest as well as elements of cultural diversity.

 The Moroccan cities themselves represent the history and traditions of the country, so make sure you walk around the lively streets, amongst city walls, century-old buildings, mosques, medinas, palaces and gardens.

 Here are some of the most famous attractions in Morocco and where to find them: